Edit

 except Returns a difference set of one array from another dropping duplicates.

-flatten Flattens array or arrays into a single array.
+flatten Flattens an array or arrays into a single array.
 Arrays of atomic items are returned unaltered.
 The last argument is optional and is defaulted to false to flatten recursively more than one level deep.

 in Checks if an item is in the array.

-size Finds the size of an array or map type
+size Finds the size of an array or map type.

 unfold Unfolds an array into a set of rows and repeats the values for the remaining columns in every row.